 What's even funnier, is that the random old transient (who is portrayed by Shotgun Britton, the movie's makeup artist) is listed in the credits as 'The Cheese Whiz'.

 "Are you the police?"
 "No, ma'am.
 We're musicians."

 Elwood's completely nonchalant reaction to being blown sky-high by the woman attempting to kill Jake with a flamethrower.

 Elwood: Hey, Jake!
-There's at least forty dollars worth of change here!
+There's gotta be at least seven dollars worth of change here!